This is Part Two of How to Use Herbal Aphrodisiacs. Please read the information contained in Part One before using any .

 Part Used: Root

-Description: Zallouh grows 2000m above sea level on Mount Hermoun which is located on the boarders of Israel, Lebanon, and Syria.
+Description: Zallouh grows 2000m above sea level on Mount Hermoun which is located on the borders of Israel, Lebanon, and Syria.
 It is a small shrub with tiny white flowers.
 Zallouh is close in relation to the spices galbanum (Ferula galbaniflua) and asafoetida (Ferula asafetida) as is often confused with these species.
 Zallouh can also be confused with the species Ferula communis which is considered toxic; for this reason, zallouh should not be picked wild unless you know how to differentiate the species.

 History: Zallouh has been used in the Middle East since ancient times as a stimulant and aphrodisiac.